zilliztech/zdoc/docs/tutorials/data-import-export/data-import/import-data/import-data-via-restful-api.md

 ## Verify the result{#verify-the-result}

-If the command output is similar as follows, the data is imported successfully:
+If the command output is similar as follows, the import job is successfully submitted:

 ```bash
 {